 1. Swipe from the right or left edge of the screen to open the charms with system commands.
 To perform the same action with the mouse, just place the mouse pointer in the lower right corner of the screen.

 2. Press and hold to learn to detailed information or open a menu with more options.
 Mouse users can place the cursor over an item to see more options.

 3. Tapping something cases an action.
-You can launch an app, open folder and open a link just with a tap.
+You can launch an app, open a folder, and open a link just with a tap.
 This action is equivalent to the mouse left-click.

 4. Slide to drag through pages and lists.
 Mouse users can click, hold, and drag to pan or scroll.

 6. Rotate two or more fingers to turn an object by 90 degrees.
-You can use this gesture to turn of the whole screen by 90 degrees.
+You can use this gesture to turn off the whole screen by 90 degrees.

 7. Swipe from the bottom or top edge of the screen to view app commands.
 Mouse users can right-click on the screen to see apps commands.